MarcPG1905/PooperMC/README.md

 ### Used Libraries

-Peelocity is made to be as lightweight as possible.
+PooperMC is made to be as lightweight as possible.
 We only use two utility libraries, which are very small:
 - [LibPG](https://github.com/MarcPG1905/LibPG) - A utility library provided by MarcPG, which has various features, like downloads, pairs, time formats, etc.
 - [boosted-yaml](https://github.com/dejvokep/boosted-yaml) - Provides a reliable and lightweight configuration library with file versions, and more.